iAmNathanJ/file-pluck/README.md

 - [ ] Write more tests
   - [ ] Heavier search functions testing
 - [ ] More Usage examples
+- [ ] Update read function to accept an array of files

 ## Install
 `npm i file-pluck`